AzdenO/OryxSystem/README.md

  Each command passed from the front-end will be accompanied by a short-lived access token that is verified first by the core application Security service, before the command is parsed, verified, and passed to the appropriate tool (barring a single command for first authenticating with the application on startup with a password).
 Any returning data from the tool is passed back to the front-end.

+ ### Parser Generation
+ Alot of the logic for defining the domain language, generating a tree and evaluating expressions, is borrowed from the way in which CPython operates for reading python code.
+There are some differences, but for tools specifiying commands and the like, it uses similar wildcards and syntax to the PEG (Parsing Expression Grammar) that python uses.
+If the program on startup cannot find a json file for the syntax tree generated from all .ocf files, it will read them all and generate the tree.
+There will also be a way within the application itself, to ask it to recompile its parser tree.

+ There will be a specification in a later version that defines the .ocf syntax once it is more concrete

  ## Dynamic Service/Tool loading